-- Look for drastic changes.
+• Look for drastic changes.
 If your child has been bringing home "A" papers in a subject but receives a low grade on his report card, there could be a mistake.
 On the other hand, if you feel that your child does not understand a subject and still earns a high grade, questions should be asked.
-Email the teacher or call the school and ask that the teacher return your call or set up an appointment for a personal meeting. - Some students may earn an "A" in one or two subjects and lower grades in others.
+Email the teacher or call the school and ask that the teacher return your call or set up an appointment for a personal meeting.

+- Some students may earn an "A" in one or two subjects and lower grades in others.
 At an early age students focus on what interests them and pay less attention to everything else.
 This may or may not be the case with your child.
-When wide differences in grades from one subject to another occur, an attempt should be made to determine the reason. - Remember that students who have gotten a good night's sleep and a good breakfast are alert and ready to learn.
-Those students who get little sleep and no breakfast are sleepy, sluggish, and not ready to learn.
-Ensure your student's success by sending them to school ready to learn. - The comment section on your child's report card provides additional information about your child's attitude and participation in the classroom.
+When wide differences in grades from one subject to another occur, an attempt should be made to determine the reason. - Remember that students are alert and learn better at different times of the day.
+If your child seems to consistently do poorly in morning classes, it may be because of hunger or weariness.
+Encourage your child to eat a good breakfast and sleep more.
+If difficulty is found in afternoon classes, lack of proper lunch or drowsiness could be at fault.
+Many students either do not eat at all or fail to eat the type of lunch that is important to maintain energy and mental alertness.
+Eating too much or lack of sleep at night also lead to drowsiness in the afternoon hours.
+Only by discussing these matters with your child can answers be found. - The comment section on your child's report card provides additional information about your child's attitude and participation in the classroom.
 Conduct and willingness to try are important factors in achieving high academic grades. - Be conscious of the importance of the report card to your child.
 Be as interested in the good grades as you are in those that are poor.
 In high school especially final grades are most important.
 They represent an average of all grades given during the term and will be reported to colleges or potential employers. - Check the attendance record.
 A definite relationship exists between days missed and weakness in academics.
 If your child has been ill and has missed more than a few days of school, grades tend to drop.
 To prevent this from occurring, proper arrangements must be made with the teacher at the time of the absence.
 Working with teachers and administrators will enable your child to keep up with daily work and be prepared to make up tests that were missed.